neuromorphs/tonic/docs/contribute.rst

 2. **rosbag**.
 This is a popular format used by roboticists which similarly bundles everything in a single file.
 The downside however that there is lacking support for a stand-alone python package to decode these files.
 Tonic builds on the `importRosbag <https://github.com/event-driven-robotics/importRosbag>`_ package which does a great job at decoding, unless your .rosbags are compressed (as of v1.0.3).
 Plus it might not be able to decode all the topics in there.
 Good with potential hickups!
 3. **npy** and **mat**.
 These are file formats that can be handled with ubiquitious numpy and scipy packges.
 Although they might not be the most compact format, they are still a good solution due to easiness of decoding.
 4. **aedat**, **dat** and **es**.
 Every lab has their own file format because why not!
 But support to decode those files in a reliable python package is often scarce.
 The `Loris <https://github.com/neuromorphic-paris/loris>`_ and `aedat <https://github.com/neuromorphicsystems/aedat>`_ packages are trying their best, but might not be maintained at all times...
 Plus when a dataset is published, there is no reason why it has to be split in single files.
 Avoid if possible
 5. **txt**.
 Ever tried decoding 1 million events by splitting strings and converting them to floats?
 No?
-Better keep it that way...
+I did it and I can tell you that it's incredibly slow...
+Avoid at all costs.

 The way a dataset class is organised generally follows this structure: